VanshChamp/Analog-Electronics-Butterworth-Filter/README.md

-Analog Electronics Project: 1st & 2nd Order Butterworth Filter Design Overview
+#Analog Electronics Project: 1st & 2nd Order Butterworth Filter
+Overview
-This repository contains the design, analysis, and implementation of a Butterworth filter, developed for a core course in Analog Electronics.
+This repository contains the design, analysis, and implementation of a Butterworth filter, developed for a core course in Analog Electronics (Course: 2EC102).
 The project showcases a strong understanding of active filter theory and hands-on circuit design, including a term paper that delves into the characteristics and applications of both 1st and 2nd-order filters.

 The work was completed as a two-part academic exercise: